Strong Swedish presence in Vilnius at the Cities Mission conference

 Gävle, Gothenburg, Helsingborg, Lund, Malmö, Stockholm and Umeå.
 These are the Swedish municipalities that are now part of the EU's mission for climate-neutral cities in 2030 - Cities Mission.
 A total of 100 cities have been selected out of 377 applicants.
 And seven of them are Swedish cities.

 Achieving the mission of climate-neutral cities by 2030 requires a transformation of the entire social system.
-We need to work in completely new ways and find solutions that include all dimensions that affect our lives: from regulatory frameworks and business models to the behavior of all citizens.
+We need to work in completely new ways and find solutions that encompass all dimensions that affect our lives: from regulatory frameworks and business models to the behavior of all citizens.

 Vinnova, Viable Cities and several cities are now developing a new tool to achieve this - system demonstrators.
-Anna Gemzell from Umeå Municipality believes the tool can make a difference.
+Anna Gemzell from Umeå municipality believes the tool can make a difference.

 Climate and sustainability pioneers Umeå, Malmö and Stockholm are three of four nominees for the Swedish Architects' Award for the best plan of the year - the Plan Prize.
 The winner will be announced in April.